ondrabus/kontent-delivery-sdk-swift/README.md

 ### Previewing unpublished content

 To retrieve unpublished content, you need to create a `DeliveryClient` with both Project ID and Preview API key.
-Each Kentico Kontent project has its own Preview API key.
+Each Kontent project has its own Preview API key.

 ```swift
 import KenticoKontentDelivery